medic/cht-docs/content/en/apps/guides/offline/_index.md

 * Alerting - How will alerts be sent in the case of downtime or degraded service?
 * Power failures and unplanned restarts - Will the server cleanly restart such that the CHT resumes service correctly?
 * Backups - What happens to the CHT data if there's a hard drive failure?
-* Disaster Recovery - What happens if there is a flood at the facility and active and backup data on site are destroyed?
+* Disaster Recovery - What happens if there is a flood at the facility and on-site active and backup data are destroyed?
 * Scale - What happens when the hardware deployed needs to be upgraded to increase capacity?
 * Updates - By definition TLS certificates expire and software needs to be updated - how will the deployment get these updates on a regular basis?
 * Security - While the TLS certificate will protect data on the LAN, is the server hard drive encrypted in the event of property theft?